Puslapio vaizdai

 [blocks in formation]

-should be analyzed, and that some formula for its application should be arrived at.
+in its immediate aspect, should be analyzed, and that some formula for its application should be arrived at.
 That the State should stand aloof is impossible, and becomes more impossible with each succeeding lapse towards Socialism.
 We must find some guiding principle before the momentum becomes irresistible.
 We cannot entirely remedy our present evils by laws, economic or moral.
 Something they can do, but the less we rely on them the better.
 In far greater part are these remedies to be sought in the formation of character, and in the stimulus of individual effort.
-The Outlook.
+Thus the The Outlook.

 State may endeavor-nay, should endeavor, to provide for its citizens equality of opportunity, by an intelligent fiscal and economic system.
 But there the function of the State ends.
 The reward of the worker, he having opportunity, must depend upon himself and his merit.
 And so, as a beginning of a larger formula, let us say that the State shall never do anything which can be done as well, or nearly as well, by private enterprise.
 That will do as